Homeowners Guide: 6 Things You Can Do to Save EnergyMarch 30, 2018

 Block the soffits

 If your attic soffits are not sealed, this is a great place to start saving energy at home.
 Vented soffits comprise the ends of the eaves running through your attic, delivering air into the smaller, elevated space.
 Sealing the soffits helps control the flow of air and keep too much heat from escaping.
-Block your soffits by installing a rough cut foam block between wall’s top plate and the trusses, then rest the top edge against its proper vent so that air isn’t flying about aimlessly.
+Block your soffits by installing a rough cut foam block between the wall’s top plate and the trusses, then rest the top edge against its proper vent so that air isn’t flying about aimlessly.
 Finish by sealing the vent with foam.

 Block cantilevered overhangs